bythealphabet/deep-js-notes/what-is-js.md

 13 office(); // Output: Welcome!
 14 letsGo(); // Output: Where?
 ```

+*Lexical Scope Ilustrations:*

+We can compare Scopes with buckets, and buckets within buckets. each bucket has its own color.
+And so the Global scope, we can give it the red color bucket.

+looking into the example above we can see that Global scope has 3
+buckets, the first bucket is the developer variable, the second bucket is the office function, and the third bucket is the letsGo function.

+bucket colors:
+- red: Global scope
+- blue: office function scope
+- green: letsGo function scope

 In this script, the 'developer' variable on line 1 is a citizen of the global scope.
 The Scope Manager checks if a 'developer' already lives in this global neighborhood.
 Finding none, it allocates space for 'Isaac'.
 When we enter the 'office' function, we're stepping into a new scope.
 Here, we meet another local 'developer,' 'Mitchell'.